TABLE OF CONTENTS

 Section 3.
 PROCEDURES GOVERNING REVISION OF CURRICULUM AND DEGREE REQUIREMENTS

-- Approval by the school or college dean shall be given in accordance with established procedures of the respective school or college.
-The school or college dean shall sign the proposal as evidence of such approval.
-The department, school, or college originating the proposal shall forward one copy with the required signatures to the provost for signature, along with an electronic copy of the proposal.
+- Approval by the college dean shall be given in accordance with established procedures of the respective college.
+The college dean shall sign the proposal as evidence of such approval.
+The academic unit originating the proposal shall forward one copy with the required signatures to the provost for signature, along with an electronic copy of the proposal.

-- If a proposal proposal affects staffing or enrollments outside of the unit that is originating the proposal, approvals must be sought before submitting to EPC, as indicated by an email or the signature of the representative dean or chair, prior to submission.
+- If a proposal affects staffing or enrollments outside of the unit that is originating the proposal, approvals must be sought before submitting to EPC, as indicated by an email or the signature of the relevant academic unit head.
 If a proposal comes to EPC without such an endorsement, EPC can review it but will hold approval until endorsements are received.

 - The registrar and provost shall relay the proposal with appropriate comment to EPC for its review.
-Proposals for new degrees, new majors, new minors, concentrations, and programs that require action by the Board of Regents require submission of a cost analysis.
+Proposals for new degrees, new majors, new minors, concentrations, and programs that require action by the Board of Regents require submission of an Institutional Impact Evaluation Form.
 In addition, EPC shall present such proposals to the faculty, which will decide whether to recommend them to the Board of Regents.

-- Descriptions of proposed curricular changes, course numbers, titles, credit hours, and synopses of proposed degree requirement changes shall be published by EPC in the 30-day Notice of Curriculum Changes and sent via email to all faculty members.
+- Descriptions of proposed substantive curricular changes and new programs shall be published by EPC in the 14-Day Notice of Curriculum Changes and sent via email to all faculty members.
 Complete copies of proposals may be requested by email via facgov@plu.edu.

-- Faculty members must submit objections to proposals in writing via facgov@plu.edu, to the Chair of EPC within 30 days from the date listed on the 30-day Notice of Curriculum Changes distributed by EPC.
-Objections received within this 30-day period will suspend approval, pending resolution of the objections.
+- Faculty members must submit objections to proposals in writing to the Chair of EPC via facgov@plu.edu within 14 days from the date listed on the 14-Day Notice of Curriculum Changes distributed by EPC.
+Objections received within this 14-Day period will suspend approval, pending resolution of the objections.
 In the event a dispute cannot be resolved, EPC will make its recommendation to the faculty for action at the next regular faculty meeting.

 Section 4.
 FORMAT FOR PREPARING PROPOSALS

-- Proposals should be formulated carefully, with any inherent problems carefully addressed.
-This is particularly important in the case of major curricular revisions (Type 2 and Type 3).
-Proposal rationales should discuss the philosophic, strategic, demographic, and economic aspects of the proposed changes, and take into account comparable practices at other peer institutions and those suggested by national, regional, and state certifying bodies.
-Proposals must also address, using verifiable data and sound argumentation, the direct and indirect consequences and costs of the changes on staffing and enrollment in departments, divisions, schools, colleges, and the university.
+- Proposal rationales should discuss the philosophic, strategic, demographic, and economic aspects of the proposed changes, and take into account comparable practices at other peer institutions and those suggested by national, regional, and state certifying bodies.
+Type 3 proposals must also address, using verifiable data and sound argumentation, the direct and indirect consequences and costs of the changes on staffing and enrollment in departments, schools, colleges, and the university.

-- Non-substantive changes do not typically require the same level of detail as Type 2 or Type 3 proposals.
-Type 1 proposals include changes in course number, title, or editorial changes to the catalog description.
-EPC may, at its discretion, determine whether a proposed change is substantive or non-substantive.
+- EPC may, at its discretion, determine whether a proposed change is substantive or non-substantive.
 If a determination is made that the proposal is indeed a substantive change, it may be sent back to the originating unit for additional detail.
 Minor corrections of language, grammar, or typographical errors may be requested directly by memo to the registrar and do not require EPC approval.

 Section 5.
 POLICIES FOR OPEN TOPIC COURSES